docsforadobe/after-effects-scripting-guide/docs/properties/propertybase.md

 #### Description

-When true, this property is selected.
-Set to true to select the property, or to false to deselect it.
+When `true`, this property is selected.
+Set to `true` to select the property, or to `false` to deselect it.
 Sampling this attribute repeatedly for a large number of properties can slow down system performance.
 To read the full set of selected properties of a composition or layer, use either [CompItem.selectedProperties](../items/compitem.md#compitemselectedproperties) or [Layer.selectedProperties](../layers/layer.md#layerselectedproperties).

 #### Type